MEASLES VIRUS PUT TO THE TEST

 Based on his studies in virology, Dr. Lanka discovered that viruses are vital components of simple life-forms that do not exist in complex organisms such as humans, animals, or plants.
 His research shows that the viruses believed to cause “viral infections” are in reality ordinary cell particles that have been misinterpreted as constituents of the viruses in question.
 Dr. Lanka also determined that viruses don’t have a destructive effect on the host, as commonly believed.
 These findings are in full accordance with the discoveries of Dr. Ryke Geerd Hamer who demonstrated already in the 1980s that contrary to the standard theory, microbes do not harm the organism but play instead a supportive role during the healing process of diseases (see Fourth Biological Law of the New Medicine).

 The “measles virus trial” between Dr. Stefan Lanka and German medical doctor David Bardens has by now received international attention (see the 2015 reports in CTV News Canada and BBC News).
 The court case has not only heated up the ongoing “virus debate”.
-It also fuelled the discussion about the justification of childhood vaccination and of vaccinations in general.
+It also fuelled the discussion about the justification of childhood vaccination and of vaccination in general.